Wiki · Concept · Last reviewed June 25, 2026

 It also clarifies a larger shift in AI development.
 Some capability gains do not come only from larger pretraining runs.
 They come from shaping a model's use of computation after pretraining: longer answers, self-checking, search through solution paths, verifier-guided updates, and test-time scaling.

 For the open ecosystem, GRPO became an implementation target.
-Libraries such as Hugging Face TRL include GRPO trainers, and many later papers propose GRPO variants or corrections for stability, sample efficiency, difficulty bias, length bias, and multimodal or agentic settings.
+Libraries such as Hugging Face TRL include GRPO trainers, and later papers propose variants or corrections for stability, sample efficiency, difficulty bias, length bias, token efficiency, and multimodal or agentic settings.
+That made GRPO important not only as one DeepSeek technique, but as a shared vocabulary for reasoning-RL experiments.

 Limits and Failure Modes